-Here’s a breakdown of some of dynamo6’s favourite tools that we use for remote and collaborative working with other members of the dynamo6 team as well as with other businesses that we’re working with.
+Here’s a breakdown of some of Dynamo6’s favourite tools that we use for remote and collaborative working with other members of the Dynamo6 team as well as with other businesses that we’re working with.

-Both cloud-based suites work across all devices.
+Both cloud-based productivity suites work across all devices.
 And all that is needed is an internet connection to connect to and work on your documents, spreadsheets and presentations, as well as send emails and schedule meetings.

 For your security, the meeting’s video and audio are encrypted.
-And for ease of use, Hangouts Meet integrates with Google Calendar or Microsoft’s Outlook, so it’s as simple as clicking the link in the calendar invite to open your meeting and start your call.
+And for ease of use, Google Meet integrates with Google Calendar or Microsoft’s Outlook, so it’s as simple as clicking the link in the calendar invite to open your meeting and start your call.
 This works across desktop, as well as Android and iOS devices with the Meet App.